 Description of the project:

-Scandium provides technological advantages particularly in solid oxide fuels cells and aluminum alloys in respect of transportation applications due to its capacity to increase strength and weld-ability.
-The focus of this project is to develop a material and a cost-efficient process to extract scandium from recently discovered Kiviniemi mafic intrusion, which is a primary scandium occurrence with estimated 13.4 Mt @ 163 ppm Sc.
+Scandium provides technological advantages, particularly in solid oxide fuel cells and aluminum alloys, in respect of transportation applications due to its capacity to increase strength and weldability.
+The focus of this project is to develop a material and cost-efficient process to extract scandium from the recently discovered Kiviniemi mafic intrusion, which is a primary scandium occurrence with estimated 13.4 Mt @ 163 ppm Sc.
 Based on the geochemical characteristics of scandium, its enrichment to ore grades by geological processes is scarce.
-Consequently, the estimated global Sc production is currently only 15 t/a.
-With such a limited current global scandium production, the Kiviniemi deposit provides a potential new source for expectedly increasing demand of this unique rare earth metal, classified as critical raw material for European Union.
+Consequently, the estimated global scandium production is currently only 15 t/a.
+Given the limited volume of the current global scandium production, the Kiviniemi deposit provides a potential new source for the expectedly increasing demand of this unique rare earth metal, classified as a critical raw material for the European Union.
 There are no other Kiviniemi-type scandium deposits known in Europe.
 In the Kiviniemi deposit, scandium occurs in pyroxene and amphibole, which respond well to magnetic preconcentration (Figure 1).
-In addition to the conventional preconcentration methods, the proposed processing scheme investigated in this research includes high-temperature upgrading of the concentrate to produce Sc-containing amorphous phase along with crude iron.
-Sc-containing amorphous phase is further treated with hydrometallurgical processes to produce the desired Sc2O3-product.
-The purpose of this research is to investigate the main features and boundary conditions related to each proposed step, the results of which will be published in appropriate journals.
-This project promotes the beneficiation of Kiviniemi scandium deposit through interdisciplinary research, extending from mineral processing to the pyrometallurgical treatment and hydrometallurgical aspects of scandium extraction.
+In addition to the conventional preconcentration methods, the proposed processing scheme investigated in this research project includes high-temperature upgrading of the concentrate to produce Sc-containing amorphous phase along with crude iron.
+The Sc-containing amorphous phase is further treated with hydrometallurgical processes to produce the desired Sc2O3-product.
+The purpose of this research is to investigate the main features and boundary conditions related to each proposed step, the results of which will be published in relevant journals.
+This project promotes the beneficiation of the Kiviniemi scandium deposit through interdisciplinary research, extending from mineral processing to the pyrometallurgical treatment and hydrometallurgical aspects of scandium extraction.

 Figure 1.
-Stereomicroscope images of dry magnetic separated fractions from the Kiviniemi sample.
-The dark particles (black and green) represent scandium-containing pyroxene and amphibole, together with ilmenite, iron oxides and sulphides.
-The red grains are garnet (almandine) and the colourless or slightly yellow/orange grains are mainly plagioclase and potassium feldspar.
+Stereomicroscope images of dry magnetic separated fractions from a Kiviniemi sample.
+The dark particles (black and green) represent scandium-containing pyroxene and amphibole, together with ilmenite, iron oxides and sulfides.
+The red grains are garnet (almandine) and the colorless or slightly yellow/orange grains are mainly plagioclase and potassium feldspar.
 A-D): 250-500 µm size fraction separated with A) hand magnet, B) Frantz 0.4 A, C) Frantz 0.8 A and D) Nmags; E-H): 125-250 µm size fraction; I-L): 63-125 µm size fraction; and M-P): 32-63 µm size fraction, separated in respective order.